-There has been increased focus from our stakeholders, including investors, consumers and employees, on our ESG policies and practices, including corporate citizenship and sustainability.
+There has been continued focus from our stakeholders, including investors, consumers and employees, on our ESG policies and practices, including corporate citizenship and sustainability.
 Additionally, public interest and legislative pressure related to public companies' ESG practices continues to grow.
 We believe that good corporate citizenship includes responsiveness to ESG issues that materially impact our stakeholders and the communities in which we operate.
 We have policies in place to ensure that our directors and employees operate ethically and with integrity.
-Our Board provides overall oversight of our ESG efforts, and the Nominating and Governance Committee periodically reviews our ESG policies, objectives and practices, including those relating to safety, sustainability and corporate social responsibility.
-In addition, the Compensation Committee regularly reviews the Company's strategies related to human capital management, including talent acquisition, development and retention, and diversity and inclusion initiatives, and the Audit Committee reviews the Company's ESG disclosures and adequacy and effectiveness of applicable internal controls related to such disclosures.
+Our Board provides overall oversight of our ESG efforts, and the Governance Committee periodically reviews our ESG policies, objectives and practices, including those relating to safety, sustainability and corporate social responsibility.
+In addition, the Compensation Committee regularly reviews the Company's strategies related to human capital management, including talent acquisition, development and retention, and diversity and inclusion initiatives, and the Audit Committee reviews any ESG disclosures by the Company and the adequacy and effectiveness of applicable internal controls related to such disclosures.